 Desiree Tims announced her campaign Wednesday at the Third Perk Coffeehouse & Wine Bar in Dayton.
 TIms is a Dayton native and graduate of Dunbar High School.
 She then attended and graduated from Xavier University and Georgetown University Law.

 Prior to her work with Sen. Brown, Tims was a volunteer for the 2008 Barack Obama campaign for president in Southwest Ohio.
 She also worked for Sen. Kirsten Gillibrand (D-NY).

 In the wake of the Oregon District mass shooting, Tims said Rep. Turner has “failed the safety and security of our families over and over again.”

 “Yet he still believes he deserves the privilege of representing those families in Congress,” Tims said.
 “Dayton deserves better.
 And we can elect real representation.
-Together, we can be the change.”Grab the FREE WDTN News App for iPhone or Android.
+Together, we can be the change.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Beavercreek shopping center to host festival after businesses reopen

 - Intelligence officials, lawmakers talk efforts to beef up election security